 Dealing with Aggressive Dogs on a Bicycle Tour – Dangers

 The dangers of dealing with aggressive dogs on a bicycle tour should not be underestimated.
 If a dog runs towards you while riding you could have an encounter that ends with injury or worse.
 Here are the main dangers –

 Imagine this though at a higher speed, and it could have ended up in cuts, bruises or even broken bones.
 If a truck had been tailgating me, I might have ended up getting run over as well.

-Why did I fall off?
+Why did I fall off the bike?
 The dog caught me by surprise, and ran right up barking.
 My first reaction was to veer out of the way, and due to the nature of the terrain, I ended up coming off the bike.